Shirley Temple filmography

 In addition to Dunn, Temple danced in her films with some of the most famous and accomplished entertainers of her era: Buddy Ebsen, Jack Haley, Alice Faye, George Murphy, Jimmy Durante, Charlotte Greenwood, and Jack Oakie.
 Bill "Bojangles" Robinson was her favorite partner.
 "It was kind of a magic between us", she later reminisced, and said he taught her how to execute her dance moves by syncing with the rhythm of the music, as opposed to watching her steps.
-In 1935's The Little Colonel, the first of their four films together, they made history as the first interracial couple to dance on screen.
+In 1935's The Little Colonel, the first of their four films together, they made history as the first on screen interracial dancing partners.

 Temple's films, made for between $400,000 and $700,000 each, earned millions of dollars in gross receipts in the United States and Canada.
 Her films ranked number-one at the box office in 1935, 1936, 1937, and 1938.
 The success of her films was also credited with saving her studio, 20th Century Fox, from bankruptcy during the Great Depression.

 At the 7th Academy Awards in 1935, Temple was honored with the first Academy Juvenile Award.
 That same year, her hand prints and bare foot prints were immortalized in cement at Grauman's Chinese Theatre.
 At previous hand and foot print ceremonies, other celebrities traditionally left hand and shoe prints in the cement.
 The bare feet distraction was her idea to divert attention away from a gap in her smile left by a baby tooth that had fallen out.
 She received a star on the Hollywood Walk of Fame on February 8, 1960.
 Following the end of her film career, Temple had a two-season run of Shirley Temple's Storybook anthology on the NBC television network.